-Get the FactsThe US Centers for Disease Control and Prevention state that e-cigarettes are not safe for youth, young adults, pregnant women, or adults who do not currently use tobacco products.
+Get Vaping Health FactsThe US Centers for Disease Control and Prevention state that e-cigarettes are not safe for youth, young adults, pregnant women, or adults who do not currently use tobacco products.

 Electronic Nicotine Delivery Systems (ENDS) are battery operated devices that heat a liquid, almost always containing nicotine, into an aerosol that the user inhales into their lungs, simulating smoking.